Table of Contents

 • 6.
 Travel Insurance for Jamaica

-Keep in mind that your domestic provider will not cover you overseas, and a simple transport to the hospital could cost a fortune!
+Keep in mind that your domestic provider will not cover you outside of the country, and a simple transport to the hospital could cost a fortune!
 Travel insurance is a non-negotiable that many people don’t realize they need until it’s too late.
 It protects you against common travel misfortunes like baggage loss, theft, flight cancellations, delays, and medical emergencies if you become sick or injured while abroad.

 Private hospitals in Jamaica will not accept foreign insurance and I knew someone who had to scrounge up cash after having a heart attack on the island because they refused treatment without upfront payment… You don’t want this to be you and it’s best to get a policy that will reimburse you if you unexpectedly become sick.